aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/70-advanced-topics/300-private-construct-hub/2000-create-construct-lib-pipeline-code.md

 Open this in your editor of choice.

-Note: Since we will be working with Typescript, have it installed
+Note: We will be working with Typescript, so make sure you have it installed.
+If not, run the following command in your terminal:

 {{<highlight bash>}}
 npm install -g typescript
 {{</highlight>}}

 Create a new folder called `pipeline`.
-This would have all the pipeline infrstructure in it.
-Then create a typescript project.
+This will contain all the pipeline infrstructure.
+Then initialize a cdk typescript application project.
 {{<highlight bash>}}
 mkdir pipeline